 - Partners with members on communicating important industry topics to the public.

-- Distributes News Briefs covering timely state and national insurance topics and trends.
+- Distributes News Briefs covering timely state insurance topics and trends.

 How Our Members Work Together